seasonSH/SemanticStyleGAN/README.md

 --ckpt pretrained/CelebAMask-HQ-512x512.pt \
 --imgdir data/examples \
 --outdir results/inversion \
---size 512 \
+--size 512
 ```
 This script will save the reconstructed images and their corresponding w-plus latent codes in separate sub-directories under the `outdir`.
-Additionally, you can set `--finetune_step` to a non-zero integer for pivotal tuning inversion.
+Additionally, you can set `--finetune_step` to a non-zero integer (e.g. 300) for pivotal tuning inversion, which outputs a new fine-tuned generator for each image.

 You can manipulate the reconstructed faces by using the saved latent codes.
-You can also choose to edit the face with a fine-tuned generator for style transfer.
+You can also choose to edit the face with a fine-tuned generator from PTI or domain adaptation.
 An example command is provided below:
 ```
 python visualize/generate_video.py \